pontikis/ithaca/README.md

 Ithaca
 ========

 Ithaca is a simple PHP Authentication class.
-It bears the name of the small Greek island [Ithaca](https://en.wikipedia.org/wiki/Ithaca)
+It bears the name of the Greek island [Ithaca](https://en.wikipedia.org/wiki/Ithaca)

 PHP 5.3.0 or newer is recommended.
 Tested with PHP 7